Watercolor & pencil portraits from your photos

 Here are six tips that will help you pick the best online portrait artist for you.

-- 3 Consistent ― is the portrait artist consistent?
+• Consistent - is the portrait artist consistent?
 Look for an artist with lots of samples.
-If the sample pencil portraits and watercolor portraits are all good, then your portrait will be just as good!
-BEWARE art companies who sign their portraits with a company name.
-They often hire a stream of artists.
-Meaning the samples they display on their website may not be from the artist you'll get.
+If all the sample pencil and watercolor portraits are good, then yours will be too!
+BEWARE art companies who sign portraits with a company name—they often hire many artists, meaning samples may not match the artist you get.

-- 4 Current ― is the portrait artist current?
-Look for an artist whose pencil portraits and watercolor portraits are dated this year.
-If not, that artist may be out of practice.
+• Current - is the portrait artist current?
+Look for an artist whose pencil and watercolor portraits are dated this year.

-- 5 Reasonable ― is the portrait artist worth the price?
-Look for an artist whose price makes you think you would gladly pay that amount for a watercolor portrait or a pencil portrait.
+• Reasonable - is the portrait artist worth the price?
+Look for an artist whose price makes you think you would gladly pay it.